Maphou

-Maphou is a village in the Saikul subdivision of the Senapati district in Manipur, India.
+Maphou is a village in the Saikul subdivision of the Kangpokpi district in Manipur, India.
 Most residents are members of the Kuki ethnic group.

 Location

 Maphou is located in the Tomching Chingsang Hills range and is situated on the bank of the Thoubal River.
 It is located 36 km from the city of Imphal.
 It is surrounded by villages belonging to the Tangkhul tribe.